 In 2002 when the movie was released, this was pure science fiction, but 16 years later, the reality is not so far away.
 In fact, simply browsing Facebook bears an unsettling resemblance to the movie scene in many ways.
 The future of personal advertising is already here.

-As your access to personal data grows, the personalized customer experience will become the most important aspect of your marketing strategy, and care must be taken to straddle the line between providing exactly what the customer wants before they ask for it, and overstepping those privacy boundaries.
+As your access to personal data grows, the personalized customer experience will become the most important aspect of your marketing campaigns and strategy, and care must be taken to straddle the line between providing exactly what the customer wants before they ask for it, and overstepping those privacy boundaries.

 The Future of Deep Learning in Marketing